 Diabetes increases the risk of having a heart attack or stroke and may lead to kidney, eye and nerve damage.

 The causes of diabetes are complex and still not fully known.
 Although food doesn't cause diabetes, it is part of the strategy for managing the disease.

 There are three main types of diabetes:

-- Type 2 Diabetes: The pancreas does not make enough insulin or the body doesn't use the insulin it makes.
+- Type 2 diabetes: The pancreas does not make enough insulin or the body doesn't use the insulin it makes.
 Type 2 usually develops slowly.
-Nearly 89% of individuals with this type of diabetes have a body mass index that is considered to be overweight or obese.
+Nearly 89% of individuals with this type of diabetes have a body mass index (BMI) that is considered to be overweight or obese.
 Other risk factors include family history of diabetes, a history of gestational diabetes, impaired glucose metabolism, older age and physical inactivity.

-- Gestational Diabetes: With gestational diabetes, the body doesn’t make enough insulin during pregnancy.
+- Gestational diabetes: With gestational diabetes, the body doesn’t make enough insulin during pregnancy.
 It is thought that other hormones may block the action of insulin.
 Gestational diabetes often goes away after the baby is born.
 However, women who develop this type of diabetes are at greater risk for Type 2 diabetes later in life.

 How to Reduce Your Risk for Diabetes

 You can prevent or delay Type 2 diabetes by making changes to your eating style, being physically active and by losing a certain amount of weight if you have a BMI that is categorized as overweight or obese.
 These steps also lower your risk for diabetes complications.
 Visit a registered dietitian nutritionist to learn about lifestyle changes that can reduce your risk for Type 2 diabetes.